WithPrecedent/wonka/README.md

 my_instance = Base.create('indirect_subclass', parameters)
 ```

-That's all you need to do to create a subclass and subclass instance of `Base` without any registry attribute cluttering the namespaces of any of the classes. `Subclasser` accomplishes this by taking advantage of the `__subclassess__` attribute of every class and, by default, recursively searches for all subclasses of those subclasses until there are no more to be found (since the `__subclassess__` attribute only includes direct subclasses).
+That's all you need to do to create a subclass and subclass instance of `Base` without any registry attribute cluttering the namespaces of any of the classes. `Subclasser` accomplishes this by taking advantage of the `__subclassess__` attribute of every class and, by default, recursively searches for all subclasses of those subclasses (since the `__subclassess__` attribute only includes direct subclasses).
 It then uses the global setting for creating keys of this implicit registry for constructing a dictionary interface on the fly.
 If you would prefer a different naming convention for registry keys, you can easily change it from the default of snakecase by using the "set_keyer" function.
-If you would instead prefer a formal, declared registry for your factory (particularly useful if you have a large number of subclasses), you can subclass the `Registrar` class instead.
+If you would instead prefer a formal, declared registry for your factory (particularly useful if you have a large number of subclasses or items that are not subclasses), you can subclass the `Registrar` class instead.

 But, what if you want the `create` method to always return an instance instead of a class, even when `parameters` are not passed?
 That's easy.
 You would just add `Instancer` as a mixin as follows: